Editorial Links: How to Attract Them from Powerful Domains

-The third way is to create unique content.
-The Trump Tax Fraud Campaign we ran for one of our clients is a great example of this.
+The third way is to create unique, good content.
+The Trump Tax Fraud Campaign we ran for one of our clients is a great example of publishing high quality content.

 This piece was a factual look at Donald Trump’s history of tax evasion.
-It ultimately generated over 150 backlinks, including from high authority sites like Slashdot and Mashable.
+It ultimately generated over 150 backlinks from high authority sites like Slashdot and Mashable.

 Becoming a source for articles is a great way to generate editorial links.
-Journalists and bloggers use your expertise on a particular subject to improve their stories.
+Journalists and bloggers use your expertise on a particular topic to improve their stories.

 This is a common method for generating backlinks.
-It’s also one of our favorite ways to get high authority backlinks.
+It’s also one of our favorite ways to land high authority backlinks.

-There are several ways you can connect with journalists and bloggers to become a source for their articles.
+You can connect with journalists and bloggers to become a source for their articles in several ways.

-Help a Reporter (HARO) is by far the easiest way to connect with journalists.
+Help a Reporter Out (HARO) is the easiest way to connect with journalists.
 The service is a daily email newsletter filled with requests in various categories.

 All you have to do is read through each email and then reply to relevant requests.
-If the journalist likes your answer, they may feature you in their story.
+If the journalist likes your answer, they may feature you and your website in their story.

-Journalists and bloggers often use online communities and social media to connect with sources.
+Journalists and bloggers often use online communities and social media sites to connect with sources.

 Twitter is a great place to look.
-Just follow people who write about your industry and get in touch when they ask for sources.
+Follow people who write about your industry and contact them when they ask for sources.
 Following #journorequests will also highlight when writers are looking for opinions.

 4) Unlinked Mentions

-Unlinked mentions is a link building technique that has been around for a long time.
-The idea is that you look out for times when people mention your brand but don’t link to it, and then ask them for a link.
+Unlinked mentions is a link-building technique that has been around for a long time.
+The idea is to look for situations where people mention your brand but don’t link to it and then ask them for a link.

 Editorial Links Are Crucial to SEO Success

-Editorial links are extremely valuable.
-If you can master generating this type of link by making your content link-worthy, it won’t be long before your site is rising up the search results.
+Editorial link building is extremely valuable.
+If you can master generating this type of link by making your content link-worthy, it won’t be long before your site rises up the search results.

-Let LinkBuilder run your campaigns for you.
-We have a long history of generating high-quality editorial links for our clients.
+Need more editorial links?
+We’d love to run your editorial link-building campaigns for you.
+We have a long history of generating high quality editorial links for our clients through creating content and article distribution.
 Get in touch to find out what we could do for your site.